dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > delete_user_group(group_id)
 Delete user group

-Delete a user group by ID.</br> - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Delete a user group by ID.</br> - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters